We work hard at CTS to ensure our service will exceed your expectations.

 Professional Chinese translations of your documents, websites, software, and videos.

-We'll create subtitles that are as funny or informational as the original programme.
+We'll create subtitles as funny or informational as the original programme.

 Words translated since 1998